 Keeper Security is transforming the way businesses and individuals protect their passwords and sensitive digital assets to significantly reduce cyber theft.
-Keeper is SOC 2 Certified and utilizes best-in-class encryption to safeguard its customers.
+Keeper is SOC 2 Certified, ISO 27001 Certified and utilizes best-in-class encryption to safeguard its customers.
 Keeper Security is committed to the industry best practice of responsible disclosure of potential security issues.

 This Vulnerability Disclosure Policy sets out expectations when working with good-faith hackers,

 - Consider it to be authorized in accordance with Computer Fraud and Abuse Act,

 - Consider it exempt from DMCA, and will not bring a claim against you for bypassing any security or technology controls,